Cloud computing is increasingly becoming the most relevant technology of the modern age. Take a look at these three key facts:

 Effective implementation of cloud automation, and subsequently cloud orchestration, require an understanding of the capabilities of the system and its potential for growth.

 There are several ways to identify how to do this in the most effective manner:

 - The automation task can be identified by its role in the workflow.
 The key credential is the recurrence and highly organized structure of the particular process.
 For example, you have a routine database back-up.
 It happens each month.
 The process is pretty straightforward and doesn’t involve significant variations - thus it can be automated.

 - Consider measuring the impact of task automation.
 Does it simplify the workflow?
 Is it more effective than the manual approach?
 The key factors are speed and accuracy.
 Let’s take data preparation for example.
-Wrangling data by hand takes a lot of time and manpower, but doesn’t guarantee the data is accurate through and through.
+Wrangling data by hand takes a lot of time and manpower but doesn’t guarantee the data is accurate through and through.
 There might be missed errors.
 Automated data mining turns this process into a walk in the park.
-One algorithm scrapes the data from the source, a second algorithm clusters it, a third classifies it and so on.
+One algorithm scrapes the data from the source, a second algorithm clusters it, a third classify it, and so on.

 The implementation of cloud automation and its expansion into cloud orchestration streamlines the workflow and makes it more efficient.

 By taking over and refining the routines, automation, and orchestration free resources for improvement and innovation.
 This allows the company to concentrate on what really matters, instead of being held back by a poorly organized system.